RyanGao67/ComputerScience/laserfiche_interview.md

 Static binding happens at compile-time while dynamic binding happens at runtime.
 Binding of private, static and final methods always happen at compile time since these methods cannot be overridden.
 When the method overriding is actually happening and the reference of parent type is assigned to the object of child class type then such binding is resolved during runtime.
 The binding of overloaded methods is static and the binding of overridden methods is dynamic.

+### Stack and heap
+stack is used for statcic memory allocation, heap is userd for dynamic memory allocation. both stored in the computer's RAM.
+The stack memory is where local variables get stored or constructed.
+Stack also hold parameters passed to functions.
+The stack follows the patern of LIFO.
+The stack is usually in CPU cache, so operations in stack tend to be faster.
+It is also a limited resource and shouldn't be used for anything large Running out of stack memory is called stack overflow. objects created with new keyword allocate on the heap, there is no pattern  in heap memory and it almost always manually freed.

 ### restful
 * Application programming interface